kutec/kutec-content/reactjs/React - Setting up local development environment.md

 Let's begin now.

+To start with any development project, we need to setup a development enviorment.
+Nowa

-## Reactjs - Local Development Setup
+## Reactjs - Local Development Environment

+First, we need a a local development environment.
+(I work in Windows OS, so all the steps would be in that context only).

-## Reactjs - Dev
+## Reactjs - Development Envioronment (online IDE)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMjIzNDA4NiwtMTUyMjM1NjA4Niw3Mz
-A5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTIwNTEyMDU4MzMsLTE1MjIzNTYwODYsNz
+MwOTk4MTE2XX0=
 -->